-Americans reached an all-time low of around a 1 percent rate of savings in 2000, but the rate has risen to 3.6 percent in the first quarter of 2003.
+Americans reached a negative rate of savings in 2005, but the rate rose to more than 4 percent in the first quarter of 2009.

-To determine your own saving strategy, you will need to first think through your reasons for saving and set specific goals to attain through saving (such as buying a home or car, paying for college, etc.).
-You will need to approximate the amount of money it will take to achieve each goal.
+To determine your own saving strategy, you first will need to think through your reasons for saving and set specific goals to attain through saving (such as buying a home or car, paying for college, etc.).
+You will need to approximate the amount of money achieving each goal will take.

 A rule of thumb is to have as much as two to six months of take-home pay in a savings account for emergencies.
-In order to reach your specific financial goals, be sure to add to your savings on a regular basis.
+To reach your specific financial goals, be sure to add to your savings on a regular basis.

-Another guideline for savings is to earmark 5 to 10 percent of take-home pay each month for savings.
+Another guideline for savings is to earmark 5 percent to 10 percent of takehome pay each month for savings.
 This may be unrealistic for some families, but it is extremely important to save on a regular basis.
 Other experts recommend saving 5 percent of net pay while in your 20s, 10 percent while in your 30s and 40s, and to aim for 15 percent in your 50s.
 This type of accelerated savings plan can help meet retirement needs.

-In general, people who have an income that fluctuates, few benefits, little job security or who rely on a single income may need more.
+In general, people who have an income that fluctuates, few benefits and little job security or who rely on a single income may need more.
 Families with two incomes and discretionary income may need less.